ibm-cloud-docs/appid/at-events.md

 # Auditing events for {{site.data.keyword.appid_short_notm}}
 {: #at-events}

+{{site.data.keyword.appid_full}} is deprecated.
+As of 01 May 2024, you can't create new instances, and access to free instances will be removed.
+Existing instances are supported until 01 October 2025.
+Any instances that still exist on that date will be deleted. {: deprecated}

 You can view, manage, and analyze user-initiated activities that are made in your {{site.data.keyword.appid_full}} service instance by using the {{site.data.keyword.at_short}} service.
 {: shortdesc}